josephhutch/joehutch/content/posts/2020-reading-list/index.md

 - *Design Thinking Methodology Book* by Emrah Yayici
 - *The Devil In The White City* by Erik Larson
-- *Superintelligence: Paths, Dangers, Strategies* by Nick Bostrom (In Progress)
+- *Superintelligence: Paths, Dangers, Strategies* by Nick Bostrom
+- *Letter to a Christian Nation* by Sam Harris (In Progress)
-- *Killers of the Flower Moon* by David Grann (In the Queue)
+- *Killers of the Flower Moon* by David Grann (In Progress)
 - *Educated* by Tara Westover (In the Queue)
 - *How to Create a Mind: The Secret of Human Thought Revealed* by Ray Kurzweil (In the Queue)
 - *The Lean Startup* by Eric Ries (In the Queue)